omgitsmoe/SciMarkdown/test_complete.md

 %% This is a comment

-This is a normal paragraph %% and this is a comment
+This is a normal paragraph, nothing to see here! %% and this is a comment

 ## Lists